Instructions Reference

 #Compile-Time Conditional: use-when

-Static parameters are primarily used with the use-when attribute, which conditionally includes or excludes declarations at compile time:
+Static parameters are used primarily with the use-when attribute, which conditionally includes or excludes declarations at compile time:

 <xsl:param name="debug" as="xs:boolean" select="false()" static="yes"/>